Pen and Tell It!

 6th/7th/8th Grade Classes

-Teacher: Justin Martin (he/him) is a writer and English teacher who's been with Thurber House for many years, even though students have said he has "a math teacher's forehead" to his face.
+Teacher: Justin Martin (he/him) is a writer and English teacher who's been with Thurber House for many years.
 He loves using sci-fi, fantasy, and game design to get people to think things they haven't thought before with people they haven't noticed yet.

-Teacher: Ty Williams (he/they) is an autistic poet, essayist, and zinemaker from Columbus, Ohio.
+Teacher: Ty Williams (he/they) is an autistic poet, essayist, and zinemaker from Columbus.
 He has taught poetry workshops for Thurber Summer Writing Camp and other programming for years.
-He is a judge for the 2026 Thurber Prize for American Humor in Writing.

 The deadline to register is the Friday before class.
 Registrations are non-refundable.
 Enrollment is first-come, first-served.
 If there’s a class you really want to take, don’t wait!
 For questions, contact Meg Brown at megbrown@thurberhouse.org.